The Bankrate promise

 If you need to cancel a check, you can ask your bank to cancel it and avoid having the funds withdrawn from your bank account.
-Follow these steps to stop that check in its tracks.
+Follow these steps to stop that check in its tracks before it clears.

 1. Find out if the payment has already been processed